cyber-defence-campus/mole/docs/02-Usage.md

   <img src="https://i.postimg.cc/Th88sTbL/manual-03.png" alt="Mole Manual Source / Sink"/>
 </p>

-Saving your configuration permanently stores any source or sink functions added through the UI.
-These entries are saved in the standard YAML format in the file `conf/000-foobar.yml` (as described above).
+Saving your configuration allows source and sink functions added through the UI to be persisted.
+These functions are stored in the previously mentioned YAML format in the file `conf/000-foobar.yml` (as described above).

 ### OpenAI API Endpoint
 *Mole* includes an AI-assisted analysis mode designed to provide deeper insights into identified paths.
 This feature leverages *Large Language Models* (*LLMs*) to examine potential vulnerabilities, evaluate their severity, and suggest inputs that could trigger the corresponding code paths.